KnapsackPro/knapsack-pro-jest/README.md

 }
 ```

-Remember to set environment variable `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` in Jenkins configuration with your API token.
+Remember to set environment variable `KNAPSACK_PRO_TEST_SUITE_TOKEN_JEST` in Jenkins configuration with your API token.

 #### Other CI provider